ros/catkin/doc/macros.rst

    provide information about include directories, libraries, further dependencies and cmake variables for dependent projects.

+   Best practice is to call this macro early in your CMakeLists.txt, immediately after calling ``project()``.

    :param projectname: requires the same value as passed to cmake's
       ``project()`` (*may be vestigial*)
    :param INCLUDE_DIRS: ``CMAKE_CURRENT_SOURCE_DIR``-relative path to